andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 Ok, next step building and running as a command line application on Android device.

-I use clang as a compiler (this is a default compiler in NDK 14).
+I use clang compiler (this is a default compiler in NDK 14).
 Clang is a frontend compiler for different languages including C and C++ that uses LLVM as backend.
 And a small step into a theory of compilation.
 In C there are 4 stages of compilation:

 1. Preprocessing
 2. Actual compilation